 The virtual queue might also be a hybrid system that works together with regular standby queues.
 In the morning everything is open and walk-on until guests start filling those queues.
 Once the line gets to a certain point, the virtual queue is turned on for that attraction.
 Guests would see this in a list in My Disney Experience.
 This way, the less-popular attractions might not need to use the virtual queue.

-This all hinges right now on not too many people being given entrance to the parks.
+This all hinges on having the right amount of people being given entrance to the parks.
 If the number is low, there should be enough rides available for everyone.
 Disney would have to come up with a balance between how many people they let in the park in order to make sure they each get their 6.8 rides per day to feel satisfied.

-The goal with the virtual queue is not to only use it while guests have to keep distant from each other during this period, but also to perfect a queuing system for the future where long wait times are all but eliminated.
+The goal with the virtual queue is to perfect a queuing system for the future where long wait times are all but eliminated.
 We’re still years away from that, but this is one step in the right direction.

 Virtual Queue System vs. FastPass+